 OnStage!
 (8-14 Years)

-In addition to putting on the show, children take different master classes in a variety of skills every day: stage combat, stage make-up application, lighting and set design, theatrical terminology and etiquette, memorization and auditioning techniques, play writing, and theatre history.
+In addition to putting on the show, campers take a series of master classes every day, including stage combat, stage make-up application, lighting and set design, theatrical terminology and etiquette, memorization and auditioning techniques, playwriting, and theater history.
 Dependent upon each play, academic lessons in various subjects take place daily.
-From research about an earlier time period to author studies, we encourage students to learn all they can.
+From research about an earlier time period to author studies, we encourage campers to learn all they can.

-Each day begins with a musical theatre movement/dance class where students learn about different types of musicals.
-Students are also taught specific dance steps that are common in musical theatre auditions.
+Each day begins with a musical theater movement/dance class and campers are taught specific dance steps that are common in musical theater auditions.
 They then move on to either scene rehearsal, prop design, set design, or music rehearsal.
-After lunch, students participate in that day's master class, which can be anything from stage weapon training to costume design.
-Next come group rehearsals in which the large company numbers are choreographed and blocked.
+After lunch, students participate in that day's master class.
+Next come group rehearsals during which the large company numbers are choreographed and blocked.
 The day concludes with a variety of theatrical games designed to improve listening, speaking, and concentration skills.
-Because of the amount of time we have found to plan a performance with the number of campers we enroll in OnStage!, there will be no off-site field trips anymore.

-While we spend much of or day in Elmwood Franklin's state-of-the-art, fully equipped Johnston Theatre, we take every opportunity to venture outside for games, free time, and to take pictures in costume.
-Students are also given a professional 8x10 head-shot, taken by a professional photographer, for use in future auditions.
+While the campers spend much of their day in Elmwood Franklin's state-of-the-art Johnston Theatre, we take every opportunity to venture outside for games, free time, and to take pictures in costume.
+Students are also given a professional 8x10 headshot taken by a professional photographer for use in future auditions.